Timiș County: Official symbols

-The flag of Timiș County has a rectangular shape, with its width equal to ⅔ of its length and consists of the county coat of arms superimposed on a white background.
+The flag of Timiș County has a rectangular shape, with its width equal to two-thirds of its length and consists of the county coat of arms superimposed on a white background.
 White chosen for the flag signifies purity and peace.
 Above the coat of arms is inscribed in capital letters in vermilion the word "Romania", and below it is inscribed with the same characters in cobalt blue the words "Timiș County".
 The county flag was approved in 2021.

 The coat of arms was approved in 2002 and consists of a cut shield; at the top, on the red field, a golden lion coming out of the battlements of a wall of built gold; the lion holds a bent sword, with a wide point, made of silver; in the upper right-hand corner is a golden sun, and in the upper left, a rising silver moon.
 At the bottom, on the blue field, is a wavy silver band.
 The lion with armed arm, characteristic of Banat of Temeswar, symbolizes the defenders of the land and of Christianity against the Ottoman armies; the lion carries the victorious sword of Pál Kinizsi, Count of Temes County.
 The gold wall symbolizes the fortress of Timișoara.
 The golden sun symbolizes, through its position, the lofty goals for which the heroes of this land fought.
 The silver moon represents the pair of the sun.
 The wavy silver band on the blue field symbolizes the Timiș River, which gives the county its name.